UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Localized Video Style Transfer

 The smoothed frame from the current window is used in the next window's calculations, as shown in Fig.\,\ref{fig:overall_framework}.
 Next, the VAE's encoder $\mathcal{E}$ re-encodes the smoothed $\{\bar{P}_{t}^i\}_{i=1}^N$ into latent representations $\bar{\mathcal{Z}}_{t \rightarrow 0}$, which is a refined version of $\mathcal{Z}_{t \rightarrow 0}$.
 Subsequently, the predicted noise $\varepsilon_{t}$ is adjusted using the inversion of Eq.\,(\ref{eq:2}):

 Finally, the latent representation is updated according to the DDIM schedule in Eq.\,(\ref{eq:1}), enhancing coherence across frames:

 The above sliding-window consistent smoothing scheme is performed only within the interval $t \in [\tau_4, \tau_5]$.
-Moreover, due to the challenges of optical flow estimation for fast-moving objects, we avoid global smoothing for long-range spatial alignment, opting instead for local sliding-window for short-range spatial alignment.
+Moreover, due to the challenges of optical flow estimation for fast-moving objects, we avoid global smoothing for long-range spatial alignment, employing instead a local sliding-window for short-range spatial alignment.